 ^Milan, September 2015

 People travel for different reasons, for many though, travelling is their form of escape from boredom and the torture of everyday routine.
 There are people who have made travelling their way of life, but for most of us, we need travel to add dimension, excitement and adventure to our boring lives.
 When you travel and discover new sights or new places, you also discover new cultures and meet new people.
 You discover more about yourself and develop your character in ways you never thought it would.
-Yes travelling brings with it that heady, thrilling and addictive feeling, but when travelling you need to keep your wits around you.
+Yes travelling brings with it that heady, thrilling and addictive feeling, but you need to keep your wits around you especially if you’re travelling alone.

 A lot of things can happen while you’re miles away from home.
 It is very important that you are well prepared – mentally, emotionally and physically.
 Secure your travel fund and ensure that you have an emergency stash or plan B, C and D in case you run short of cash.
 Consider selling your unused stuff and gadget on a garage sale to add to your fund.
 Consider the length of your travel and your destination so that you can pack appropriate clothing or footwear.
 Be sure to bring enough clothing but leave some room for souvenirs too.
 Once you’ve reached your destination, never be neglectful.
 Here are some safety travel tips to keep in mind.